mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **Identify the most fundamental differentiating concepts in the model and factor them into** **distinct classes, abstract classes, or interfaces.
 Design this abstract model so that it** **expresses most of the interaction between significant components.
 Place this abstract** **overall model in its own module, while the specialized, detailed implementation classes are** **left in their own modules defined by subdomain. **

 ## VI.
-Large-­‐scale Structure for Strategic Design
+Large-scale Structure for Strategic Design

 In a large system without any overarching principle that allows elements to be interpreted in terms of their role in patterns that span the whole design, developers cannot see the forest for the trees.
 We need to be able to understand the role of an individual part in the whole without delving into the details of the whole.

-A “large-­‐scale structure” is a language that lets you discuss and understand the system in broad strokes.
-A set of high-­‐level concepts or rules, or both, establishes a pattern of design for an entire system.
+A “large-scale structure” is a language that lets you discuss and understand the system in broad strokes.
+A set of high-level concepts or rules, or both, establishes a pattern of design for an entire system.
 This organizing principle can guide design as wel as aid understanding.

 It helps coordinate independent work because there is a shared concept of the big picture: how the roles of various parts shape the whole.